dingo/api/readme.md

 ## Support

 For answers you may not find in the Wiki, avoid posting issues.
 Feel free to ask for support on the dedicated [Slack](https://larachat.slack.com/messages/api/) room.
-Make sure to metion **@jasonlewis** so he is notified.
+Make sure to mention **@jasonlewis** so he is notified.

 ## License